nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Refer to the guide [_Setting up and getting started_](SettingUp.md) for instructions on how to set up the InternBuddy project in your personal computer.

-After setting up and launching InternBuddy, you would see a GUI.
-Figures 1 and 2 illustrate the main parts of InternBuddy's GUI, which are referenced throughout this developer guide.
+After setting up and launching InternBuddy, you would see a [GUI](#glossary).
+Figures 1 illustrates the main parts of InternBuddy's [GUI](#glossary) and Table 1 explains the function for each part.
+We would be referencing the different parts of the [GUI](#glossary) throughout this developer guide.

 ![Graphical User Interface](images/gui-markup.png)